note-farm/backend/README.md

 There are several different endpoints in this API, and they can all be found in the /app/routes folder.

+# Starting the Server

+To start the server, complete the following steps:

+1. Start MongoDB
+2. Run `npm install`
+3. Run `npm install -g nodemon`
+4. Run `nodemon server.js`
+5. Browse to `http://localhost:2672`, if greeted by a welcome message, you are good to go!

 ## Notes

 To get a list of all notes, send a GET request to `http://localhost:2672/notes`.
 A list of notes will be returned in JSON format.